 If you would like to buy art materials for your personal use outside of the course, City Lit students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
 Your tutor will advise you on what you should buy.
 You will need to show your enrolment receipt in-store to receive your discount.
 Visit the Charing Cross shop at 13 Charing Cross Road WC2H 0EP or find your local shop at www.cassart.co.uk. *Terms and conditions apply, visit www.cassart.co.uk/students.

 When I've finished, what course can I do next?

-Develop your modelling skills with VG506 SketchUp Pro for beginners and VF708 Vectorworks for beginners.
+Develop your modelling skills further with VG514 Sketchup Pro intensive for beginners.

 City Lit offer a range of courses in Interior Design, Vector Works, SketchUp Pro, Axonometric Drawing, model making, Photoshop and Illustrator to enhance your 3D Design practice.